Did you miss any of the Knox Together online presentations, such as "A Positive Psychology Approach to Person...

 Majors in Education and English Literature

 After leaving Knox, Jason taught American and British literature, composition, and language arts at Kenwood Academy and Hyde Park Career Academy in Chicago, and received a Master's of Arts in School Leadership from Concordia University.
-In his current position as assistant principal at Denver East High in Colorado, Jason oversees instructional and teacher development and provides equity driven leadership.
+In his current position as principal at Vista PEAK Preparatory in Colorado, Jason oversees instructional and teacher development and provides equity-driven leadership.
 At Knox, Jason was a four-year starter on the men's basketball team.

 What is the most rewarding part of your career?

 The most rewarding part of my career is the relationships I make with other professionals, the students I am fortunate to serve and I get to watch grow over a four-year academic career, and the connections that are the result of that service.
 When you positively impact young people, they often return years later to say thank you.
 To me, that means the world and makes it all worth it as an educator.